sovity/edc-ce/extensions/catalog-crawler/README.md

 The Authority Portal uses a non-EDC stack, and the EDC stack cannot handle multiple sources of authority at once.

 With the `DB -> UI` part of the broker having been moved to the Authority Portal, only the `Catalog -> DB` part remains as the Catalog Crawler, as it requires Connector-to-Connector IAM within the given Dataspace.

+## Deployment

+Please see the [Catalog Crawler Productive Deployment Guide](../../docs/deployment-guide/goals/catalog-crawler-production/README.md) for more information.

 ## License